mikepack/mikepack.github.io/_posts/2025-01-15-fixed-timeline-variable-scope-part-one.md

 A fixed timeline process involves specifying an “appetite” for a project, like four weeks, and allowing the scope to vary within that timeframe.
 It ensures teams spend no more than four weeks on a project, while keeping the outputs flexible.

+> "The enemy of art is the absence of limitations." — Orson Welles

 Fixed timelines flip the script.
 Instead of asking, “how long will X take?” teams ask, “how much time are we willing to invest in X?”
 The latter encourages collaboration, creativity, and ruthless prioritization.

 Innovation work inherently risks runaway scope, but time-boxing effectively contains it.
 Instead of eliminating ambiguity upfront — with spikes or exhaustive planning — fixed timelines embrace it, ensuring teams can adapt within clear boundaries.

-I first discovered this approach in the [Shape Up](https://basecamp.com/shapeup){:target="_blank" rel="noopener noreferrer"} book, which offers many valuable insights.
+I first discovered this approach in the [Shape Up](https://basecamp.com/shapeup){:target="_blank" rel="noopener"} book, which offers many valuable insights.
 The most salient takeaway, however, is the concept of a fixed timeline.

 Over the years, I’ve leveraged this framework for innovation projects with marked success.
 I’ve adapted the book’s principles to handle the complexity of healthcare, streamline processes, and maximize collaboration.
 I've shipped major overhauls to tools, launched brand new products, and built complex integrations.
 All on a fixed timeline.
 The result?
 Happier teams, better outcomes, and improved operational efficiency.